camilonova/camilonova.github.io/about.md

 * I am a very lucky person.

-There's quite a lot of things about me, I attend to conferences and meetups as much as I can, if you want to meet me just go there and say hi.
+There's quite a lot of interesting things about me, I attend to conferences and meetups as much as I can, if you want to meet me just go there and say hi.